domcermak/cloud-technologies/assignments/05/README.md

 3. Add `etcdctl.exe` to your PATH

-### Etcd kv server

-* GET/POST/DELETE keys

 ### Assignment

-* Etcd server as docker compose
+1. Create GRPC server and client application
+2. GRPC server communicates with Etcd server using go etcd library
+3. GRPC client communicates with GRPC server
+4. GRPC server API should support at least GET/POST/DELETE operations defined using Protobuf
-* Grpc server as docker compose
+5. Bundle GRPC server together with Etcd as docker compose file
-* Go grpc client